-where $\Delta \SW_{1}$ represents the (normalized) difference in the contribution to the social welfare by the provider offering the highest value at equilibrium, and at compute $\thetab^*$.
-Using the two above simplifications in the bound in Eq.~\ref{eq:app-poa-bound-aux} and Taylor-expanding up to second order the function $t \mapsto 1/(1-t)$ around $t=0$, we obtain:
+which represents the difference in the contribution to the social welfare by the provider offering the highest value at equilibrium, and at compute $\thetab^*$.
+Using this in the bound in Eq.~\ref{eq:app-poa-bound-aux} and Taylor-expanding up to second order the function $t \mapsto 1/(1-t)$ around $t=0$, we obtain: